 - February 2015, The National Audit Office published its first and highly critical report on the lack of progress made by the Transforming Care programme.
 In evidence given to the Public Accounts Committee (PAC) in April, Simon Stevens (Chief Executive of NHS England) commits to developing a programme to reduce the number of people with learning disabilities in inpatient beds.

-- October 2015, NHS England, LGA and ADASS (Association of Directors of Adult Services) publish Building the Right Support (a commitment made to the PAC) which set themselves new targets of moving 35-50% of people with a learning disability and/or autism out of institutions and into the community by March 2019.
+- October 2015, NHS England, LGA and ADASS (Association of Directors of Adult Social Services) publish Building the Right Support (a commitment made to the PAC) which set themselves new targets of moving 35-50% of people with a learning disability and/or autism out of institutions and into the community by March 2019.

 - 48 Transforming Care Partnerships (TCPs) are established as the mechanisms to drive change, tasked with developing plans to deliver the Building the Right Support commitments.